VC DESERT ISLAND DOWNLOADS | Violinist Miriam Fried – ‘5 Recordings I Can’t Live Without’ [LISTEN]

 3. Bizet: Carmen - Maria Callas

 Maria Callas was an early role model for me ... her ability to perfectly communicate the emotional message of the music she sings with passion, clarity and definition taught me a life lesson about the power of the human voice - and I am still trying to figure out how best to translate it into a communicative sound on the violin.

 Carmen was one of my favorites - but anything Maria Callas is great.

-The Budapest String Quartet
+4. The Beethoven Quartet Cycle - The Budapest String Quartet

 When I was sixteen years old the Budapest String Quartet came to Israel and performed the Beethoven quartet cycle ...
 I heard every concert and was transfixed.

 The power of this music, it’s humanity, the struggles, disappointments and triumphs are universal themes, and Beethoven addressed them all.

 I continued to listen to the recordings for many years.

 5. Chopin: Nocturnes - Arthur Rubinstein